namwob44/namwob44.github.io/Grasping_lecture.markdown

-Let's talk about the most open problem ever in robotics, Grasping!
+Let's talk about one of the most open problems in robotics, Grasping!